sbt/website/src/reference/00-Getting-Started/07A-Scopes.md

 An advanced technique for factoring out common settings across subprojects is to define the settings scoped to `ThisBuild`.

-If a key is not defined scoped to a particular subproject, sbt will look for it in `ThisBuild` as a fallback.
+If a key that is scoped to a particular subproject is not found, sbt will look for it in `ThisBuild` as a fallback.
 Using the mechanism, we can define a build-wide default setting for frequently used keys such as `version`, `scalaVersion`, and `organization`.

 For convenience, there is `inThisBuild(...)` function that will scope both the key and the body of the setting expression to `ThisBuild`.
+Putting setting expressions in there would be equivalent to appending `in ThisBuild` where possible.

 ```scala
 lazy val root = (project in file("."))